ShakingMap/ShakingBlog/README.md

-# Fei-1
+# ShackingBlog
-Configurable universal official web site (web app) for my friend (A Fei) and everyone.
+Configurable blog web app built with Mantra.

 ## Description
 - this is a: web app